Decaying superfluid turbulence near an anomalous non-thermal fixed point

-In turbulence, an important observable besides energy spectra is the statistics of velocity increments, $\delta \vb{v}_{\vb{r}}(\vb{x}) = \vb{v}(\vb{x}+\vb{r})-\vb{v}(\vb{x})$, which are Gaussian for large $r=|\mathbf{r}|$ \cite{Frisch1995a} but develop heavy tails at smaller scales.
-These deviations, termed intermittency \cite{Benzi1984a}, are quantified by higher-order structure functions $S_p(r) = \langle |\delta\vb{v}_{\vb{r}}(\vb{x})|^p \rangle$, which scale as $S_p(r)\sim r^{\zeta_p}$ with $\zeta_1 = 1/3$ in a fully developed 2d IEC.
+In turbulence, an important observable besides energy spectra are velocity increments, $\delta \vb{v}_{\vb{r}}(\vb{x}) = \vb{v}(\vb{x}+\vb{r})-\vb{v}(\vb{x})$, which follow distributions that are Gaussian for large $r=|\mathbf{r}|$ but develop heavy tails at smaller scales for fully developed 3d turbulence \cite{Frisch1995a}.
+These deviations, termed intermittency \cite{Benzi1984a,Note3} are quantified by higher-order structure functions $S_{\!p}(r) = \langle |\delta\vb{v}_{\vb{r}}(\vb{x})|^p \rangle$, which scale as $S_{\!p}(r)\sim r^{\zeta_p}$ with $\zeta_1 = 1/3$ in a fully developed 2d IEC.
 The higher exponents have been found both numerically \cite{Boffetta2000a} and experimentally \cite{Paret1998a} to scale as $\zeta_p = p/3$, implying the absence of intermittency, unlike 3d turbulence \cite{Belin1996a.PhysicaD93.52}.
 Instead of velocity increments, however, the moments of the velocity circulation,

 evaluated along a path $\mathcal{C}_{r,\vb{x}}$, e.g., a circle of radius $r$ around the point $\vb{x}$ \cite{Migdal1994a}, exhibit intermittency in the IEC, as seen in experiments \cite{Zhu2023a.PhysRevLett.130.214001} and simulations \cite{Mueller2024.PhysRevLett.132.094002}.
 Velocity circulations are of particular interest in quantum turbulence since, by Stokes' theorem, they equal area integrals of quantized vorticity, i.e., the net circulation of vortices within a given area.